First, a proposed addition to the Basilica of St. John memorial monument headstone, his epitaph would read:

 He studied me further and said, “You a fool.
 You bought upside down glasses!”

 He was right.
-My frames did not go completely encircle the prescribed lens.
-Instead, the plastic glasses rested on the bottom metal frame.
-Thinking I was in control of the situation, I gently rebuked my young friend: “Jahlil, you don’t call adults fools.”
+My metal frames did not completely encircle the prescribed lens.
+Instead, the glasses rested on the bottom metal frame.
+Thinking I was in control of this discussion, I gently rebuked my young friend: “Jahlil, you don’t call adults fools.”

 I turned away from him but could not restrain my body, particularly my shoulders moving, from my silent chuckling at his remark.
 Jahlil called me out and accused, “You laughin’!”